brightcove/brightcove-player-sdk-ios/README.md

 - If the values are set too small, playback may stall under erratic network conditions.
 - If the values are set too large, the `AVPlayer` may buffer data that is never viewed.
 - Testing based on your expected use cases is important.
 - Values are specified in seconds of time, and must be greater than or equal to 1.0.
-(Zero is a special value in the `AVPlayerItem` that tells the `AVPlayer` to determine its own buffer size.
+(Zero is a special value in the `AVPlayerItem` that tells the `AVPlayer` to determine its own buffer size, as is done with iOS 9 and earlier).

 Turning Off Buffer Optimization